dtinblack/dtinblack.github.io/_posts/2016-03-26-wittgenstein-in-books.md

 A good preparation for reading Wittgenstein's work directly ( he only published the <i>Tractatus</i> in his own life time but there are several books of his notes ), is
 <a href="http://books.google.co.uk/books?id=ayODpqsr6JwC&dq=Wittgenstein%27s++Tractatus+an+Introduction&hl=en&sa=X&ei=BvRHVJD9HrKv7Abgl4HwDA&redir_esc=y">Wittgenstein's Tractatus an Introduction</a>
 by H. O Mounce.
-Another book that gives a good overall in prepartion for reading the Philosophical Investigations is Marie McGinn's
+Another book that gives a good overall in prepartion for reading the <i>Philosophical Investigations</i> is Marie McGinn's
 <a href="http://books.google.co.uk/books?id=DK6anQEACAAJ&dq=Wittgenstein+and+the+Philosophical+Investigations+McGinn&hl=en&sa=X&ei=b_RHVLvODYrC7Aag0oC4Cw&redir_esc=y" >Wittgenstein and the Philosophical Investigations</a>.
 Both books are not easy to read but with perseverance then his work should start to make sense.